 Permit Year Description of Progress Changes

 1 The Town reviewed the inventory of facilities.
 No changes to None

 the inventory were deemed necessary.

 2 Same as Permit Year 1 None

-3
+3 The inventory was updated to include Broad Cove Reserve, None

+which was purchased by the Town and has walking trails and

+a restroom.

 4

 5